Atulshekhawat/Kanban-Board-using-Angular-and-Springboot/README.md

 ## Overview

-This project is a Kanban Board application developed using Angular for the frontend and Spring Boot for the backend.
+This project is a Kanban Board application developed using Angular for the front end and Spring Boot for the back end.
 It helps teams manage their work by visualizing tasks on a Kanban board with columns representing different stages of the workflow.

 ## Features